 It has developed its approach and product and has gathered special altertion mostly in rural regions.
-The agricultural regions have immense political for the development of tourism.
-Best large scale and small scale farming are able to capture the tourests in large members.
-Promotion and implementation organic firming is source at attraction for the tourists.
-Organic farming, rural topography and natural beauty & rural areas boost the growth & Agro-tourism.
+The agricultural regions have immense political ideas for the development of tourism.
+Best large scale and small scale farming are able to capture the tourists in large members.
+Promotion and implementation of organic firming is source of attraction for the tourists.
+Organic farming, rural topography and natural beauty of rural areas boost the growth Agro-tourism.

 Sex tourism is a new concept.
-In developed countries and areas, particulay in urban areas alone large number of moved into for earning livedhood.
+In developed countries and areas, particulay in urban areas alone large number of people moved for earning livedhood.
 Most of these are age & sex specific, that is most are male people.
 Most rural people move alone for earning in urban areas.
-For the biological need male population which give rise the concept of sex tourism.
-In Singapore, Malayasia this type at tourism is find.
+For the biological need male population to give rise to the concept of sex tourism.
+In Singapore, Malayasia this type at tourism is found.

-2.11 International Tourism
+3.11 International Tourism

 As a whole International Toursism represents a productive new approach to the knowledge at modern tourism in its golbal perspective because it has become a global phenomenon today.
 It has gained importance because it has assumed the major form at economic activity and economic development.
-Tourism and its related activities started after the World was II and soon it has gained importance as an instrument for economic development, foreign encharge earning and employment generation.
+Tourism and its related activities started after the World war II and soon it has gained importance as an instrument for economic development, foreign encharge earning and employment generation.

-International tourism involves the movements at people between different countries in the world.
-Travel by people to a country olter than that in which they normally live and which is a separate national unit with its own political and economic system, constitute International tourism.
+International tourism involves the movement at people between different countries in the world.
+Travel by people to a country other than that in which they normally live and which is a separate national unit with its own political and economic system, constitute International tourism.
 Foreign travel and tourism essentially require its two important requirements of documentation and currency.

-2.12 Domestic Tourism
+3.12 Domestic Tourism

-Domestic tourism where people travel outside, their normal place residence to other areas within the country.
+Domestic tourism where people travel outside their normal place of residence to other areas within the country.
 They do not cross national boundary.
 In case of domestic tourism there are no languages or currency or document barriers.

 In tourism, domestic tourism has had major share.
-At global level domestic tourism constitutes more than 60% at tourest of a country.
-In domestic tourism movement of tourist is found theory out the year.
-On the other hand International tourism where movement of tourist's season selective and tourist resource selective.
+At global level domestic tourism constitutes more than 60% of tourist of a country.
+In domestic tourism movement of tourist is found throughout the year.
+On the other hand, is case of International tourism, movement of tourist season is selective and tourist resource is also selective.
 Economically both Domestic and international tourism are important.